jduru213/Wireshark/README.md

 ## Project Details

+1. Capture Login Credentials using Wireshark & Netsniff-ng in Kali Linux

+Description:

-1. The goal of this project is to demonstrate the process of capturing login credentials using Wireshark and Netsniff-ng in Kali Linux.
-This hands-on exercise aims to dissect the dynamics of network traffic analysis and security.
-In this project, I explored the process of capturing login credentials using Wireshark and Netsniff-ng in Kali Linux.
+3. In this project, I explored the process of capturing login credentials using Wireshark and Netsniff-ng in Kali Linux.
 It was a hands-on experience aimed at deepening my understanding of network traffic analysis and security practices.

 ### Resources Used